 The Midwest’s hidden hub of modernist architecture, Columbus, Indiana, is the striking stage for this soulful portrait of a connection between two bookish introverts.
 In town to care for his ill father, thirtysomething Jin befriends Casey, an equally thoughtful and directionless recent high school graduate.
 Acclaimed video-essayist Kogonada’s first feature matches the modernity of Columbus’s architecture with equally precise characterization and visual design.
 “One of the best American debuts in ages… a manifesto for a cinema in which thoughtfulness, even intellectualism, is in no way exclusive of feeling, even of passion” (Film Comment).
-Co-presented by Madison’s Asian-American Media Showcase.
+Co-presented by Madison’s Asian-American Media Spotlight.
 (MK)

 - Fri., Nov.
 3 | 7:00 PM4070 Vilas Hall

 In his newest film, the 87-year-old Wiseman examines the New York Public Library, from the daily challenges facing its devoted staff to the needs of its passionate users.
 Spanning 92 branches, the enormous scope of this system offers a complex topic for a masterful filmmaker creating another essential study of a cultural institution.
 In Ex Libris, Wiseman finds a treasured subject that faces a period of change and uncertainty, even as the system continues its dedicated service to its community.
 (MSJ)

 - Thu., Nov.
 16 | 7:00 PM4070 Vilas Hall